q-viper/SmogDetection-1/PROJECT README.md

 https://github.com/SayedMaheen/sg_PlanetEarth </br>

 ****************************************************************************************************************************************
-## PART 2:TECHNICAL SUMMARY(FINAL PROJECT IMPLEMENTATION WITH PYTORCH)-
+## PART 2:TECHNICAL SUMMARY OF FINAL IMPLEMENTATION WITH PYTORCH-
 ****************************************************************************************************************************************

 ## This is a descriptive summary of Model Architecture we have implemented, and the Data Augmentations we have applied.